 Anxiety means different things to different people.
-Some people suffer from the physical symptoms, such as a pounding heart or sweating, while many others suffer from acute emotional symptoms.
+Some people suffer from physical symptoms, such as a pounding heart or sweating, while others suffer from acute emotional symptoms.
 Anxiety can be unpredictable and exhausting.
 It affects our cognitive functioning and directly impacts our ability to learn, remember, and even sleep.

 Unchecked anxiety can take over your life, keeping you in a perpetual state of “fight or flight“.
 When this happens, it can become difficult to make healthier, practical, rational decisions or choices in all aspects of your life.

-In order to move past anxiety and lead a balanced, calm life, you need to switch your amylgada back to ‘normal’ mode.
+In order to move past anxiety and lead a balanced, calm life, you need to switch your amygdala back to ‘normal’ mode.
 Talk therapy does this indirectly by giving you the tools to combat anxious thoughts and keep them in check.
 Neurofeedback training works in a more direct way to help the brain to balance brainwave frequencies that are related to anxiety.
 After a course of Neurofeedback, clients find that they have improved sleep, decreased sensitivity to anxiety-triggering stimuli and are better able to handle stress.

 How is anxiety usually treated?